 This idyllic hideaway can be reserved for your exclusive use.
-This includes a champagne lunch and pick up and drop off by vehicle.
+This includes a sparkling wine (champagne is available for a surcharge) lunch and pick up and drop off by vehicle.
 Hike from the source down to a crystal clear pool (40 minutes) at the base of a waterfall where you can swim or relax in a hammock.
 Located along the edge of one or the Reserve’s most picturesque waterfalls and pool, The Palapa jungle platform has a slate floor with two chairs and hammocks…a very romantic spot.
 The platform is often used by honeymooners for private picnics.
 Swim, lounge and sip champagne adjacent to one of Mother Nature’s jewels.

 The Cub’s Den